efene/efene.github.io/_sources/quick-efene-introduction-busy-programmer.txt

 Op   Description                Erlang Equivalent JS Equivalent
 ==== ========================== ================= ============================
 ++   list concatenation         ++                Array.prototype.concat
---   list substraction          --                No Equivalent
+--   list subtraction           --                No Equivalent
 ==== ========================== ================= ============================

 The list concatenation operator ++ appends its second argument to its first and returns the resulting list.